2018 NHL Global Series

 Columbus Blue Jackets vs. Redhawks - Malmo Arena, Malmo, Sweden

-Antoine Vermette scored a pair of goals and Derick Brassard had 2 assists as the Columbus Blue Jackets beat the Malmo Redhawks, 4-1.
-The Redhawks werea unified team comprised of two Swedish hockey teams - the Malmo Redhawksand Rogle BK from Angelholm.
-Ten skaters and one goaltender from Rogle BK joined forces with ten skaters and one goalie from Malmo to square off against the Blue Jackets.
+Antoine Vermette scored two goals and Derick Brassard had two assists as the Blue Jackets won 4-1 against Malmo Redhawks.
+Malmo was a unified team comprised of two Swedish hockey teams, Malmo and Rogle BK from Angelholm.
+Each team supplied 10 skaters and one goaltender.

 Wednesday, Oct.
 6